fajarnurdiansyah/fajarnurdiansyah.github.com/about.md

 I can't write.[^code] This blog is an attempt to fix that.

-The blog is a static html website powered by [jekyll], a simple, blog aware, static site generator.[^jekyll] Hosted by the awesome [GitHub], you can view the full [source code for this blog here].
+The blog is a static html website powered by [jekyll], a simple, blog aware, static site generator.[^jekyll] Modeled after tumblr, it has Link, Quote, and Photo post.
+I dont see how I will use Chat and Audio post.

+Hosting is provided by the awesome [GitHub], you can view the full [source code for this blog here].

 [beautiful island]: http://wikitravel.org/en/Bali
 [Mitrais]: http://www.mitrais.com